nuthhi/nuth-mods/README.md

 - ★[redstoneTweaks](<https://modrinth.com/resourcepack/redstone-tweaks/versions>)
   - Extremely splendid pack that makes redstone components much easier to read and tell what direction they're facing, as well as much more

-- uniqueDiscs
-  - Gives each music disc a unique texture

 - betterEggs
   - Recolors eggs and turtle eggs